Josh-Varney/FitnessTracker/README.md

       - user_details : form for profile page
       - work_out_page : form for the main page (Exercise Details or Workout Details)

-    - ui_components
+    - ui_components:
+      - UI features for reducing complexities for code page

     - firebase_options : configurations for firebase API
     - main : runs the application and page to designate the  user initially